 SUMMARY OF DISCIPLINARY SYSTEM PROCEDURES DISPOSITION 1.
 Incident involving possible prohibited act.
 1. Except for prohibited acts in the commission of greatest or high severity categories, the writing of this report may resolve informally or drop the charges.
-2. Staff prepares incident report and forwards 2.
-Except for prohibited acts in the high and to the Lieutenants' Office. greatest category, the Lieutenant may resolve informally or drop the charges.
+2. Staff prepares incident report and 2.
+Except for prohibited acts in the high and forwards to the Lieutenants' Office. greatest category, the Lieutenant may resolve informally or drop the charges.
 3. Appointment of an investigator who 3.
 Investigator conducts investigation.
 If conducts an investigation and forwards warranted, forwards to the Unit Disciplinary material to the Unit Disciplinary Committee.
 Committee.
-4. Initial Hearing before the Unit Disciplinary 4.
-Unit Disciplinary Committee may drop or Committee. informally resolve a High, Moderate, or Low Moderate charge, impose allowable sanctions, or refer it to the Disciplinary Hearing Officer.
-All 100 & 200 level incident reports must be referred to DHO.
-5. Hearing before the Disciplinary Hearing 5.
-Disciplinary Hearing Officer may impose Officer. allowable sanctions or drop the charges.
+4. Initial Hearing before the Unit 4.
+Unit Disciplinary Committee may drop Disciplinary Committee. or informally resolve a High, Moderate, or Low Moderate charge, impose allowable 5.
+Hearing before the Disciplinary Hearing 5.
+Disciplinary Hearing Officer may Officer. impose allowable sanctions or drop the charges.
 6. Appeals through Administrative Remedy 6.
 The Warden/Superintendent, Regional procedure.
-Director, or General Counsel may approve, modify, reverse, or send back with directions

-including ordering a rehearing but may not

-increase the sanctions imposed in any valid

-disciplinary action taken.
+Director, or General Counsel may approve, modify, reverse, or send back with directions including ordering a rehearing but may not increase the sanctions imposed in any valid disciplinary action taken.